 Another Set of Eyes

-They’re in constant communication with sideline medical staff and can send replays down to the field for the team doctors to review to help diagnose potential injuries.
+Using the Injury Video Review System (IVRS), booth ATC spotters are in constant communication with sideline medical staff.
+As they identify plays for review, they can send video down to the field, with the assistance of technicians in the booth and on the sideline, for the team doctors to review to help diagnose potential injuries.

 “The average fan may be watching the big play and where the ball is,” said Dave Surprenant, a certified athletic trainer, after a recent game in Dallas.
 “We’re responsible for the entire field.”